 The goal of the program is to make government publications available to the general public.
 Depository libraries receive, without charge, publications issued by all three branches of the federal government and make those available to their patrons.
 A selective depository, like Warren, receives only those documents which it chooses, and not everything published by the U.S. Government.

 Most of the government publications at Warren Public Library are available in the Reference Department and electronically via the Internet.
-A list of FDLP official Publications si provided below.
-Many print items are cataloged and can be located by searching the library's computerized card catalog.
-Other items are filed in vertical files or shelved in the government document section of the government document section of the Reference Department.
+A list of FDLP official Publications is provided below.
+Some print items are cataloged and can be located by searching the library's computerized card catalog.
+Most items are shelved in the government document section of the Reference Department.

 Core Documents of U.S. Democracy